 1. Programme Code TBC 2.
-Programme Title BA (Hons) Business Management and Computing 3.
-Target Award Title BA Business Management and Computing Diploma in Higher Education (Business Management and Computing) Certificate in Higher Education (Business Management and Computing) 4.
-Exit Award Title(s) Diploma in Higher Education (Business Management and Computing) Certificate in Higher Education (Business Management and Computing) 5.
-Subject area Business and Computing 6.
-School School of Business Management and Creativity 7.
+Programme Title BA (Hons) Business Management and Law 3.
+Target Award Title BA (Hons) Business Management and Law Diploma in Higher Education (Business Management and Law) Certificate in Higher Education (Business Management and Law) 4.
+Exit Award Title(s) Diploma in Higher Education (Business Management and Law) Certificate in Higher Education (Business Management and Law) 5.
+Subject area Business and Law 6.
+School Business Management and Creativity 7.
 Programme Team Leader(s) Aleksandra Zysk-Lobo 8.
 Programme Type Specialist 9.
 Delivery Model DL F/T X BL F/T X Apprenticeship DL P/T X BL P/T X Other X Where delivery model identified as 'Other' please provide details Standalone module study 10.
 Location of delivery All BL centres, DL 11.
 Proposed Start date January 2022 12.
-Reference points QAA benchmark statements, business and management (2019) UK Quality Code (2018) FHEQ level 4, 5 & 6 descriptors (2014) FHEQ classification level 6 descriptor (2019) Computing (2016) 13.
-Professional, Statutory & Regulatory Bodies (PSRB) Chartered Management Institute Institute of Enterprise and Entrepreneurs
+Reference points QAA benchmark statements, business and management (2019) UK Quality Code (2018) FHEQ level 4, 5 & 6 descriptors (2014) FHEQ classification level 6 descriptor (2019) Law (2019) 13.
+Professional, Statutory & Regulatory Bodies (PSRB) Chartered Management Institute Foundation of Legal Knowledge (Bar) Functioning Legal Knowledge (SQE)

-14. Programme aims The overall aim of the Arden University BA (Hons) Business and Computing programme is to enable students to acquire knowledge, understanding and a range of practical skills relating to the two inter-related disciplines which are applicable to commercial and non-commercial sectors, and in a variety of geographical and cultural settings.
-Simultaneously students will develop a range of transferrable skills that will aid them as they pursue business and computing careers or further relevant study.
+14. Programme aims

+The overall aim of the Arden University BA (Hons) Business Management and Law programme is designed to enable students to acquire knowledge, understanding and a range of practical skills relating to the two inter-related disciplines which are applicable to commercial and non-commercial sectors, and in a variety of geographical and cultural settings.
+Simultaneously students will develop a range of transferrable skills that will aid them as they pursue business and legal careers or further relevant study.
 More specifically it will:

-- Allow students to develop managerial and professional level skills and understanding across the two related disciplines of Business and Computing. - Promote understanding of the key aspects of current practice in the fields of Business and Computing while acknowledging current and emerging developments in related disciplines. - Equip students with the essential skills and tools to work professionally in a range of commercial and non-commercial situations; and to be creative and professional practitioners, when working independently and when collaborating with others as part of multidisciplinary teams. - Present multiple perspectives on Business and Computing in a way that fosters critical evaluation. - Develop knowledge leading to an ability to appreciate and critically evaluate theory, research findings, and applications. - Enable students to communicate effectively through a variety of media and presentational forms to specialist and non-specialist audiences. - Equip students to work within multicultural settings and to appreciate the complexities of such contexts. - Provide a stimulating online academic environment in which students can develop confidence as practitioners, and as individuals who are part of a highly engaged community of learners and thereby to inspire students to become lifelong learners.
-Provide students with the support they require in order to enhance their eventual employability through taught skills, teaching methods and assessment, our values and the Arden Graduate Attributes within the programmes. - Provide opportunities for development of personal and other key skills appropriate for graduate employment in different areas including industry, commerce and the legal profession or further postgraduate studies.
+- Allow students to develop managerial and professional level skills and understanding across the two related disciplines of Business and Law. - Promote understanding of the key aspects of current practice and ethics in the fields of Business and Law while acknowledging current and emerging developments in related disciplines.

+- Equip students with the essential skills and tools to work professionally in a range of commercial and non-commercial situations; and to be creative and professional practitioners, when working independently and when collaborating with others as part of multidisciplinary teams. - Present multiple perspectives on Business and Law in a way that fosters critical evaluation - Develop knowledge leading to an ability to appreciate and critically evaluate theory, research findings, and applications - Enable students to communicate effectively through a variety of media and presentational forms to specialist and non-specialist audiences. - Equip students to work within multicultural settings and to appreciate the complexities of such contexts - Provide a stimulating online academic environment in which students can develop confidence as practitioners, and as individuals who are part of a highly engaged community of learners and thereby to inspire students to become lifelong learners.